Internet-Draft BTPU-over-Ethernet September 2025

 To reiterate the observation in §3.5 of [DGRAMCL], the Bundle Protocol specifications assume that Bundles "are transmitted over an erasure channel, i.e., a channel that either delivers packets correctly or not at all".

 Ethernet's Frame Check Sequence (FCS) minimally meets this requirement to ensure Bundles are not corrupted in transmission.
-However, use of stronger integrity checks are RECOMMENDED, especially the integrity provided by use of Bundle Protocol Security (BPSec) ([BPv6Sec] and [BPv7Sec]).
+Use of stronger integrity checks are left to BTP-U.

 A common security paradigm is to "defaul deny" all traffic patterns that, broadly, do not conform to operator expectations.
-In such environments it may be that this document's new EtherType needs to be added to an allowlist or otherwise explicitly permitted to be used on a given Ethernet segment before Bundles can be successfully delivered.
+In such environments it may be that the BTP-U EtherType needs to be added to an allowlist or otherwise explicitly permitted to be used on a given Ethernet segment before BTP-U messages can be successfully delivered.

 5. Security Considerations

-Any attacker with access to the link, or with sufficient knowledge of local Bundle fordwarding configuration so as to inject Bundles and cause them to be sent to an Ethernet peer may overwhelm the receiver to the point of Denial of Service to any other legitimate onlink senders.
+Any attacker with access to the link, or with sufficient knowledge of local Bundle fordwarding configuration so as to inject BTP-U frames and cause them to be sent to an Ethernet peer, may overwhelm the receiver to the point of Denial of Service to other onlink senders.

 IEEE standards include several security mechanisms that may be used in Ethernet networks.
-Examples of recommended Ethernet-level security mechanisms include: IEEE 802.1X (TODO: reference), which may be used restrict access to the link to authorized participants, and IEEE 802.1AE (TODO: reference), which offers confidentiality of the entire Ethernet payload (even if BPSec provides integrity and confidentiality of a Bundle, several header fields are readily observable).
+Examples of recommended Ethernet-level security mechanisms a network might deploy include: IEEE 802.1X (TODO: reference), which may be used restrict access to the link to authorized participants, and IEEE 802.1AE (TODO: reference), which would offers confidentiality of the entire BTP-U payload.

 [RFC2119]